iboutsikas/iboutsikas.github.io/docs/6.2.0/print.md

     $ npm run dev

-which will build a non-minified, non-transpiled (ES6) version of `hydejack.js` after every filechange.
+which will build a non-minified, non-transpiled (ES2016) version of `hydejack.js` after each filechange.

 # Versions
 ## v6.2.0